publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stIII/ch63/m__us_usc_t49_s6302.md

     (a)  __Establishment__  __.—__

-    There is established in the Research and Innovative Technology Administration the Bureau of Transportation Statistics.
+    There is established in the Office of the Assistant Secretary for Research and Technology of the Department of Transportation the Bureau of Transportation Statistics.

     (b) __Director.—__